dscho/pagefind-xkcd-demo/content/comics/2020-7-13-cursed-chair.md

 Cueball: What.

 [Beret Guy is chasing a floating desk chair.
-Cueball is watching.]
+Cueball is watching.
+The desk chair speaks with white-on-black text.]

-Beret Guy: Die, plague-bringer!
+Beret Guy: *Die, plague-bringer!*

-Desk chair: Hee hee I can not die
+Desk chair: <span style="color:white; background:black">Hee hee I can not die</span>

 Cueball: Maybe you should just shop at IKEA.